tytydraco/yessleep/out/A_cryptid_lured_my_little_sister_I_should_have_saved_her_Maybe_I_still_can.md

 I stared at the old man, the gears turning in my mind.

-One last question: “In the folklore, is there any way to kill the Devil?”
+One last question: “In the folklore, is there any way to kill the Jersey Devil?”

 “No. Posses have been sent out.
-Many have claimed to shot the beast, one even with a cannonball…but no corpse has been brought back.
+Many have claimed to have shot the beast, one even with a cannonball…but no corpse has been brought back.
 If it was still alive, it’d be almost 300 years old.
-But that’s what legends are all about.
+But that’s what legends are all about.”

 “Thank you.
 This was helpful!”
 I ran out of the library before the old man could respond.